python/cpython/Doc/howto/concurrency.rst

 track down where a race happened.
 These qualities make these bugs especially frustrating and worth diligently avoiding.

+Python threads are light wrappers around physical threads and thus have the same caveats.
 The majority of data in a Python program is mutable and *all* of the program's data is subject to potential modification by any thread at any moment.
 This requires extra effort, to synchronize around reads and writes.
 Furthermore, given the maximally-broad scope of the data involved, it's difficult to be sure all possible races have been dealt with, especially as a code base changes over time.